Topsoil Calculator – How Much Top soil Do I Need?

 3. Should I buy topsoil by weight or volume?

 Volume is more reliable.
-Weight varies with moisture content, while volume remains consistent.
+Weight varies with moisture content, while volume stays consistent.

 4. How accurate is this topsoil calculator?